 - A. All proposed major subdivisions shall provide for the extension or development of public sewer systems permitted by the Regional Water Board.
-Any proposed subdivision within a designated Urban Area of the unincorporated county shall also connect to a public sewer system. - B. The use of OWTS on newly created individual lots is restricted to minor subdivisions where access to a public sewer system is otherwise unavailable. - C. Where an OWTS is existing or being proposed, the minimum net land area per dwelling unit shall be: - (1) One (1) acre for areas designated as Limited Agriculture within Urban boundaries (A-1) or other Community Areas; - (2) Two and one half (2.5) acres for areas designated as General Agriculture (A-2) or Heavy Agriculture (A-3) with a lot reduction exception; - (3) Two and one half (2.5) acres within a designated Area of Special Concern; or - (4) Two and one half (2.5) acres within Open Space, Recreation, or Preservation - (5) The minimum net land area per dwelling unit requirements of subsection 8.80.150(C) are waived for non-conforming lots, created prior to June 30, 2016, that are undeveloped.
-These non-conforminglots are commonly located in, but not limited to, the communities of Vista Del Mar, Salton Sea Beach, and Ocotillo. - D. The Health Officer may waive the minimum net land area requirements of this Chapter for lot reduction exceptions, or for lot line adjustments on nonconforming lots created prior to June 30, 2016. - E. A maximum allowable density of OWTS for new land developments on existing parcels shall be one (1) dwelling unit per acre. - F. Prior to the submittal of a tentative map for a minor subdivision, a site evaluation by a qualified professional shall be made and site approval received for each parcel within a proposed subdivision, unless parcels in the proposed subdivision will be connected to a public sewer system or a parcel is not designated for land development. - G. Site evaluations for subdivisions and lot line adjustments utilizing OWTS shall include a minimum of two (2) representative soil percolation tests for each proposed or adjusted parcel designated for land development.
+Any proposed subdivision within a designated Urban Area of the unincorporated county shall also connect to a public sewer system. - B. The use of OWTS on newly created individual lots is restricted to minor subdivisions where access to a public sewer system is otherwise unavailable. - C. Where an OWTS is proposed, the minimum net land area per dwelling unit shall be: - (1) One (1) acre for areas designated as Limited Agriculture within Urban boundaries (A-1) or other Community Areas; - (2) Two and one half (2.5) acres for areas designated as General Agriculture (A-2) or Heavy Agriculture (A-3) with a lot reduction exception; - (3) Two and one half (2.5) acres within a designated Area of Special Concern; or

+- (4) Twenty (20) acres within Open Space, Recreation, or Preservation Areas. - D. The Health Officer may waive the minimum net land area requirements of this Chapter for lot reduction exceptions, or for lot line adjustments on nonconforming lots created prior to the adoption of this Chapter. - E. A maximum allowable density of OWTS for new land developments on existing parcels shall be one (1) dwelling unit per acre. - F. Prior to the submittal of a tentative map for a minor subdivision, a site evaluation by a qualified professional shall be made and site approval received for each parcel within a proposed subdivision, unless parcels in the proposed subdivision will be connected to a public sewer system or a parcel is not designated for land development. - G. Site evaluations for subdivisions and lot line adjustments utilizing OWTS shall include a minimum of two (2) representative soil percolation tests for each proposed or adjusted parcel designated for land development.
 The test holes shall be prepared in accordance with Section 8.80.110.
-The Health Officer may waive this requirement for lot line adjustments if the existing OWTS and replacement area will not be impacted by the adjustment.

-- H. If alternative systems are proposed for a subdivision, sufficient design information that includes the specific site location for both primary and replacement systems shall be provided to the Health Officer for review to determine if the minimum requirements of this Chapter can be met.
+The Health Officer may waive this requirement for lot line adjustments if the existing OWTS and replacement area will not be impacted by the adjustment. - H. If alternative systems are proposed for a subdivision, sufficient design information that includes the specific site location for both primary and replacement systems shall be provided to the Health Officer for review to determine if the minimum requirements of this Chapter can be met.
 A minimum of five (5) feet to groundwater must be maintained for any new parcels within an Area of Special Concern. - I. The Health Officer may require specific language to be recorded on or with the parcel map or final map addressing OWTS design or operational permit requirements.